 There are five basic types of logos.
 Sometimes the word clues a client uses heads me down the path towards one type when really they are desiring a different type of logo entirely.
 I’m always working to refine my process so this question will be added to my design questionnaire.

 Word Mark or Typographical

 Typography logos make me swoon, but then I am a font lover.
 I love the simplicity of a Word Mark.
 Mix it up with varying fonts or weights and a splash of color and you can have something simple but powerful.
 Trendy yet timeless.
-Some well know logos in this group would be Facebook, Sony, and Disney.
+Some well-known logos in this group would be Facebook, Sony, and Disney.

 This is my favorite and most popular with my clients.
 The mark or symbol used with this type of logo can be complicated or simple.
-A few famous examples would be McDonald’s, Pepsi, Sprint.
+A few famous examples would be McDonald’s, Pepsi, and Sprint.